Eric Ebron, TE, North Carolina (HT: 6'4⅜", WT: 250 lbs)

 - Tends to let the ball come to him rather than being more assertive and going up to get the ball when in tight coverage.

-- He'll struggle competing for 50/50 balls at the next level with his current approach.
+- He'll struggle competing for 50/50 balls in the pros with his current approach.

 - Majority of his drops are uncontested passes and simply due to a lack of focus.